About

 Research Interests

-I'm interested in low-resource settings and domain generalization for multilingual and dialectical NLU, machine translation, ASR, and LID, as well as linguistic interpretability of multilingual speech and text language models.
-Here are some of the kinds of problems that interest me.
+I'm interested in mid- to low-resource settings and domain generalization for multilingual and dialectal natural language understanding, generation, machine translation, ASR, and LID.
+I'm also interested in benchmarking core linguistic capabilities in large language models in a robust and interpretable manner.
+Here are some of the kinds of problems in this space.

 ASR, speech representations: Speech tokenization matters!
 Do hidden unit representations need to be phonologically sensible to generalize multilingually?
 I'm also interested in domain generalization for ASR (example scenario: we have good general ASR, and we want to use it for a meeting about something niche, like, bioluminescence in Photinus pyralis.
 We have a lexicon containing words we might expect.
 How can we best feed such priors into the model at test time?)